MannanUlHaq/FAST-DataScience-Insights/README.md

 3. **Study Guides**: Comprehensive study guides to help you grasp complex concepts.

-4. **Project Ideas**: To apply the theoretical concepts, I'll also share some project ideas that you can work on.

 I hope these resources will not only help you ace your exams but also enhance your understanding and love for Data Science.
 Happy studying!